 Physicians, including internists, are among the highest earners in the US.
-The BLS reports the median annual salary for internists in 2017 was $198,370.
+The the average salary in the United States is $217,482 as of November 2019, but the range typically falls between $195,942 and $247,145.
 As with any role, salaries vary among internists.
 Factoring in your experience level, geographic location, and the type of practice you choose will influence your earning potential.

 What is the job outlook for internists?

 Primary care physicians, including internists, are in high demand.
-Employment among internists is projected to grow 15 percent or more though 2026.
+Employment among internists is projected to grow 15 percent though 2026.
 This is much faster than the average for all other occupations.

 Why such a sunny outlook?
 We’re already experiencing a shortage of primary care physicians, and it’s projected to grow even larger in the future.
 We simply need internists to address our needs.